Eritrea Uncovered: Fourteen Days Through Africa's Most Enigmatic Nation

 Ideal For

-Adventure travelers, History and architecture enthusiasts, Off-the-beaten-path explorers, Cultural immersion seekers, Diving and snorkeling enthusiasts
+Adventure travelers, History buffs, Architecture enthusiasts, Divers and snorkelers, Off-the-beaten-path explorers, Cultural immersion seekers

 Day-by-Day Itinerary